Plectic points and Hida-Rankin p-adic L-functions: Introduction

-Let $\phi^p_\lambda$ be the automorphic modular symbol associated to the elliptic curve $E$ (see \S \ref{GenAutforms} for a precise description of $\phi^p_\lambda$).
-In \cite{fornea2021plectic} and \cite{HerMol1} an anticyclotomic $p$-adic L-function associated to $E$ and a quadratic extension $K/F$ is constructed by means of $\phi^p_\lambda$.
-Such $p$-adic L-function is though as a $p$-adic measure $\mu_{\phi^p_\lambda}$ of the Galois group $\mcG_T$ of the anticyclotomic abelian extension of $K$.
-Moreover, the main result in loc. cit. provides a $p$-adic Gross-Zagier formula that computes higher derivatives of $\mu_{\phi^p_\lambda}$ in terms of plectic points and L-invariants.
-Following the philosophy of Mazur-Tate in \cite{MT}, we understand the evaluation of a measure at a character $\xi$ as its image through the ring homomorphism
+Let $B$ be a quaternion algebra over $F$ and let $G$ be the algebraic group attached to $B^\ti/F^\ti$.
+Assume that $E$ is associated with a weight 2 automorphic form of $G$, and let $\pi$ be the automorphic representation that it generates.
+The Harder-Eichler-Shimura isomorphism realizes $\pi$ in the cohomology spaces of certain arithmetic subgroups of $G$.
+Thus, our automorphic forms give rise to cohomology classes $\phi_\lambda^p$ that we will call (automorphic) modular symbols (see \S \ref{GenAutforms} for a precise description of $\phi^p_\lambda$).
+Let $K/F$ be a quadratic extension admitting an embedding $K\hookrightarrow B$ and such that the set of infinite places where $K/F$ splits coincides with that of $B$.
+In \cite{fornea2021plectic} and \cite{HerMol1} an anticyclotomic $p$-adic L-function associated with $E$ and $K/F$ is constructed by means of $\phi^p_\lambda$.
+Such a $p$-adic L-function is thought of as a $p$-adic distribution $\mu_{\phi^p_\lambda}$ of the Galois group $\mcG_T$ of the anticyclotomic abelian extension of $K$.
+Moreover, the main result in both \cite{fornea2021plectic} and \cite{HerMol1} provides a $p$-adic Gross-Zagier formula that computes higher derivatives of $\mu_{\phi^p_\lambda}$ in terms of plectic points and L-invariants.
+Following the philosophy of Mazur-Tate in \cite{MT}, we understand the evaluation of a distribution at a character $\xi$ as its image through the ring homomorphism